 The ONE Smart classy wooden look piano is an elegant piano with amazing features and technology that seems to unite the new technology with the old.

 This piano is somewhere in the middle in terms of weight and compared to the Casio PX-760 Privia it’s heavier, but lighter than the FlyChord DP420 and weighs 117 pounds.
-The ONE smart piano is an larger version of The ONE keyboard piano viewed at the start of this review and offers 88 keys, unlike the 61 The ONE did.
-This ONE Smart piano is more advanced and has a high graded hammer action, 3 foot operated pedals and is of course an upright home piano.
+The ONE smart piano is a larger version of The ONE keyboard piano viewed at the start of this review and offers 88 keys, unlike the 61 The ONE did.
+This ONE Smart piano is more advanced and has a high graded hammer action, 3 foot operated pedals and is, of course, an upright home piano.

 This has and supports USB MINI for computer use and can be used in conjunction with iPhones, Android 4+ and iOS model types iPad 2 and newer for those who may be living in the stone age still.